SinaGolkar/Calculator/README.md

-# Gamming Project with mui
+# Just a Calculator

 **Enjoy code**

-Developed Just for Fun and playing with bootstrap and Material UI
+Developed Just for Fun and playing with React
 ## Learn More

 This project fully work with local storage without Back-end

-Just a Few Card to play with
+Enjoy